Matt-Mike/SQL-Query-Log/README.md

 SELECT color<br/>
 FROM table WHERE color IN ('red','blue')

+# LIKE/ILIKE
+Performs pattern matching against string data with the use of **wildcard** characters

+% - matches any sequence of characters<br/>
+_ - matches any single character

+LIKE is case-sensitive<br/>
+ILIKE is not

+Example syntax:<br/>
+SELECT * FROM customer<br/>
+WHERE first_name ILIKE 'J%' AND last_name LIKE '%her%'

 # LIMIT
 Limits the number of rows returned for a query.<br/>
 Goes at the very end of a query